threefoldtech/mycelium-cdn-registry/docs/metadata-technical-spec.md

 1. **Parse the URL** to extract the encrypted and plaintext hashes
 2. **Retrieve and decrypt the metadata** from the registry
 3. **For each block in the metadata**:
-   - Retrieve shards from 0-DB instances
+   - Retrieve shards from Hero Redis instances
    - Reconstruct and decrypt the block
    - Verify and append to the output file
 4. **Verify the complete file** against the content hash